 • Has there been an increase in web traffic over the time period?

-• Was there an increase in followers and engagement on social media?
+• Has there been an increase in followers and engagement on your social media management tools?

 • Have there been more signups to your database?